AlexLazcano/Spotify-Project-353/README.md

 python3 ml-genre.py
 </code>

-The `analyse.ipynp` and `classifiers.ipynp` notebooks contain further analysis of the data, including exploration with scatterplots, bar plots, histograms, box plots, and a correlation chart.
+The `analysis.ipynp` and `classifiers.ipynp` notebooks contain further analysis of the data, including exploration with scatterplots, bar plots, histograms, box plots, and a correlation chart.
 The `classifiers.ipynp` notebook also includes normalization of datasets using `MinMaxScaler` and `StandardScaler`, feature selection with `RFE`, and construction of classifier models using `RandomForestClassifier`, `KNeighborsClassifier`, `DecisionTreeClassifier`, `GaussianNB`, and `SVC`.

 ## Images